That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond: Plot

 Rimuru, Benimaru, Shion, Shuna, and Ranga arrive at Raja.
 After analyzing her condition, Rimuru gives Towa honey from Tempest to restore part of her health.
 At the lake, Rimuru reveals to Towa that the toxins are not from mines, as he then splits the lake into two to reveal a hidden structure with an old magic circle that produces the toxin and destroys it.
 These events have angered Lacua, the merchant behind the poisoning, and schemes to create another disaster to earn praise from the Primordial Demon Violet.
 The lake is poisoned again, so Towa uses her tiara to purify it, resulting in her health deteriorating.
 A neighboring country takes advantage of her worsening condition to attack Raja and seize the gold that the kingdom mined.
 Having learned of the news about the encroaching enemy, Rimuru mobilizes his allies, while Diablo heads out to meet with Violet, who created the tiara and the magic circle at the lake.

 Hiiro is tricked by Lacua to ingest a Curse Orb, being told that it is for transferring Towa's soul to his healthy body, and is fed by him with memories of his village being destroyed to fuel his transformation.
 Rimuru chases after Lacua, while Benimaru fights Hiiro and Shuna protects Towa.
 Meanwhile, Diablo confronts Violet, who reveals that she had given the tiara to a previous queen of Raja as part of a game with Raja's royal line in which if the possessor is fully inflicted by the Curse Poison, then she can take over the body and be physically reborn.
 After failing to defeat him, Violet agrees to Diablo's terms of leaving Raja alone while also voiding the contract with Towa and her line after learning that Lacua interfered with her game against her wishes instead of observing only.
-She cuts ties with Lucua for ruining her fun.
+She cuts ties with Lacua for ruining her fun.
 Chikuan, Towa's doctor, is revealed to be in allegiance with Lacua, but he is killed by Ranga.
 Rimuru eventually defeats Lacua, who blows himself up to destroy everything around him.
 However, the explosion is contained by Rimuru.
 Hiiro removes the orb from his body and destroys it.